SwellsHub/PostSeq/README.md

       * MaxDistance: Maximum distance between two genes in a cluster (base pairs)
       * MaxFDR: Only consider genes with an FDR at or below this value
       * MinLogFC: Only consider genes with a LogFC magnitude (absolute value) at or above this value

+ 2. Pathway Analysis - CAMERA
+  * Options:
+    * Database Select: Choose which databases to perform pathway analysis on.
+You have the following three options:
+      * c1: Positional data
+      * c2: Large set of many pathway from MSigdb database
+      * H: Hallmark - curated set of just a few pathways
+  * Secondary Analysis
+    * Wordclouds: The program will rank order the words in the pathway analysis csv and create a wordcloud of the most common ones (after some filtering of extraneous words)
+    * Inclusion/Exclusion Analysis: You will compare the overlaps in the pathways affected in multiple comparisons.
+You determine what pathways you want compared to each other by dragging the generated boxes on the right side of the screen to containers.
+Each container represents a set of comparisons that will be tested for overlaps similar to a Venn diagram.
+The inclusion/exclusion analysis produces the following outputs:
+      * Bar graphs: Bar graphs are made with the UpSetR package and function like venn diagrams.
+There is a legend below the bars to represent what overlap each bar represents
+      * csv of the pathways: This will show a matrix of 0s and 1s where pathways affected in a given comparison will be labelled with a 1 and unaffected pathways will be labelled with a 0.
+      * Pairwise Comparisons: The program will take all the pairwise comparisons between treatments and calculate which comparisons have the most similar set of the pathways.
+A csv will be returned that lists these comparisons in order of similarity
+      * Pairwise Rankings: The program will return a csv with a quantitative metric of the measured similiarity for all pairwise comparisons

+ 3. Pathway Analysis - GO
+  * Options
+    * Subontology Select: You can select what subontology go performs pathway analysis on.
+You can choose from the following three options:
+      * Biological Process
+      * Cellular Component
+      * Molecular Function

+ 4. Principal Component Analysis
+  * Returns a png that groups your samples based on PCA and colors them based on their group in the experimental design file

+ 5. Volcano Plot
+  * Returns a plot of -Log10FDR vs LogFC and color codes genes either red, blue, or gray depending on the gene being up, down, or insignificant

 ### Manual Installation Prerequisites